 After all, I don’t really need to eat 3 times the amount of meat my grandparents did, do I?
 Plus, my doctor says it’s a choice my arteries will love.

 [ Editor Note: Modern industrial farming has changed not only the composition of cows, but other foods too.
 Mineral levels are not what they once were, leaving many people needlessly deficient.
 AlgaeCal Plus, however is an affordable, safe and natural way to make up for the shortfall.
-And it’s the only plant based calcium product in the world clinically proven to increase bone density… AlgaeCal.com ]
+And it’s the only plant-based calcium product in the world clinically supported to increase bone density… AlgaeCal.com ]

 - The Food Revolution: How Your Diet Can Help Save Your Life and Our World by John Robbins